The Coming of the Padres

 The Coming of the Padres is a 1914 American silent short Western film directed by Lorimer Johnston.
 The film stars Sydney Ayres, Perry Banks, Louise Lester, Jacques Jaccard, Jack Richardson, Vivian Rich, and Harry van Meter.
+Motography reported that the film would be "pictorially reproducing the founding of the Santa Barbara Mission by Padre Junipero Serra. [...]
+The production will not be an exclusively religious one, but will introduce much of interest of early California life."